IoT-Lab-Minden/smock/docs/README.md

 First, should the system can recognize and differentiate multiple users.
 If the device would not fulfill this, the privacy of every user could not be guaranteed.

 Another very important requirement is the integrity of the system.
-The device should be __small and easy to plug or unplug__.
+The device should be *small and easy to plug or unplug*.
 When connecting the device to another computer, this device must not can read the user data of the other computer.

 These two requirements are the most important.
-If these requirements are not met, the system does not work and must not be used! **ändern**
+If these requirements are not met, the system does not work and must not be used!

 In addition, there are a few little less important requirements.